 - Three courses in a Breadth Requirement

 - A course on ethical issues in science (e.g., BIOMG 7510 Ethical Issues and Professional Responsibilities)– All students are required to take this or a comparable course in scientific ethics.
-BioMG7510 is offered in the Spring semester.
+BioMG7510 is offered in the Fall semester.
 The opportunity to discuss these issues openly will be an important and valuable part of your graduate training.

 - Seminar Courses: All GG&D students also are required to attend and participate in the Wednesday Field Seminars (12:20 pm; BIOMG7860) and in the Friday Molecular Biology & Genetics Seminars (4:00 pm; BIOMG7870).
 (See individual seminar course tabs)

 - Additional course requirements, including the graduate minor, are set by the members of the student’s Special Committee.
 Students are strongly encouraged to complete their breadth and minor requirements by the end of their first year.

 Grade Expectations: For courses with a letter grade, students are expected to receive a B (3.0) or better in order to remain in good standing in the program.
 Grades below B- in a student’s major area do not constitute satisfactory performance, and the course(s) must be retaken if it is a required course.
 If a student receives a grade below B- in two or more classes, he/she is at risk of being asked to leave the program.